 Littleton, NH - Each November, the World Health Organization (WHO) designates a week to bring attention to antibiotic resistance.
-Antibiotics are medications providers use to treat infections such as strep throat, ear infections, and pneumonia.
+Antibiotics are medications providers use to treat infections such as strep throat and pneumonia.
 However, bacteria can quickly outsmart the antibiotics.
 Antibiotic resistance comes about when the bacteria change.
 The bacteria "mutate" and prevent the antibiotic from working.

 The WHO and the Centers for Disease Control and Prevention (CDC) are doing their part to inform the public and health professionals about this important topic.
 The WHO has a global action plan put together by key stakeholders the world over.
 Their plan calls for providers to use the right antibiotic, at the right dosage, for the right length of time, and at the right time.
 The plan also asks providers to talk to patients so they understand when they need antibiotics.
 For example, if a virus is causing a sore throat, an antibiotic will not work.
 Giving patient-friendly information about antibiotic use is very important.
 It's also really important for providers to teach their patients how they can feel better without antibiotics.